 I don’t know if Mediterranean music shares the same spirit.
 What I do believe is that all music that you have learned and lived can be reflected in your particular way of doing jazz or composing.
 Your influences and your musical culture usually come out somewhere, usually unconsciously.

 24/7 VALENCIA:Can you tell us about the concept of your award-winning album, ‘El Ball de Les Muses’?

 I don’t make music with a specific concept.
 It’s more like I’m trying to write the music I hear in my head.
 Usually, I shape it as it comes out.
 It’s always a bit of a magical process for me.
 That explains the title of the album, the muses that inspire you to create.

 24/7 VALENCIA:Tell us a little bit about each song

--The melody is inspired by ‘A Love Supreme’ by John Coltrane (some pentatonic motifs that plays in the first movement), although the character of the theme has nothing to do with it.
+-The melody is inspired by ‘A Love Supreme’ by John Coltrane (some pentatonic motifs in the first section), although the character of the theme has nothing to do with it.
 It’s a hardbop theme with a touch of the blues.
-I don’t know why he reminded me of Spider-Man, the favorite character of my son Angel.
+I don’t know why he reminded me of Spider-Man, the favourite character of my son Angel.
 Mind you, it sounds to me like a slightly neglected, 40-year-old Spider-Man but a wise one.

 Song for Naima

 I composed the bass line and harmony first, and then the melody.
-Analyzing it in hindsight, I found out that formally it’s kind of a blues bridge, although harmonically it’s not exactly.
+Analyzing it in hindsight, I found out that formally it’s kind of a blues bridge, although harmonically it’s not exactly that.
 The mysterious air of the song reminded me of the music we used to make with the Valencian group ‘Naima’, and that’s why I dedicated it to them and to the years we played together.

 It’s a simple, happy tune, like a child’s tune.
 The way the title is written is a game that mixes Valencian and English.
 It reminds me of my kids playing.